Flying to Disneyland Resort? This guide will help you prep whether you’re headed to Disneyland Resort, San Diego or the Los Angeles area.

 Which Disneyland Airport is Best

 Choosing an airport is likely your first step when booking a Disneyland flight.
 For those new to Southern California, options can quickly become overwhelming.
-What’s best for you might not be best for someone else—and truly, there isn’t a bad choice.
+For a quick answer, I’d have to say I prefer either Long Beach or Orange County.
+But what’s best for you might not be best for someone else—and truly, there isn’t a bad choice.

-So when someone tells you to avoid LAX at all costs, understand that they don’t know all your circumstances.
+So when someone tells you to avoid LAX at all costs, understand that just a general rule of thumb.
 For example, if you’re coming from Australia to Disneyland then LAX is likely your best choice.

 Here’s a snapshot of the six major airports near The Disneyland Resort to help you decide.
 If there isn’t a clear winner just from the descriptions, often airline prices and routes will further dictate which airport you end up using.